The Best Pocket Knife Brands of 2022

 The CRKT philosophy is one of using designs and manufacturing from the best possible sources, and the company is known for a number of different collaborations.
 This often results in unique and fascinating styles and allows CRKT to offer an enormous range of pocket knives and other edge tools.
 Its reputation is one of producing affordable knives that don’t feel cheap.
 CRKT may not have the kudos of some of the best pocket knife brands, but it likely has a tool for every taste and budget.

-Known for: The Benchmade name comes from the original method of precision components assembled by hand, and while much of its production is now automated, the commitment to quality remains.
+About the Brand: The Benchmade name comes from the original method of precision components assembled by hand, and while much of its production is now automated, the commitment to quality remains.

 Founder Les De Asis started out making balisong (butterfly) knives in California in 1979.
 The company, originally called Bali-Song, became the Pacific Cutlery Company in 1986.
 After production and financial difficulties, the brand re-emerged as Benchmade in 1988.
 Today, it is based in Oregon City, Oregon.
 Benchmade Knife was the first knifemaker to use laser cutting, allowing the company to work with harder blade steels than had previously been possible.